USS Whitehurst

-USS Whitehurst (DE-634), a of the United States Navy, was named in honor of Ensign Henry Purefoy Whitehurst, Jr., a crew member of the who was killed during the Battle of Savo Island in August 1942.
+USS Whitehurst (DE-634) was a of the United States Navy, named in honor of Ensign Henry Purefoy Whitehurst, Jr., a crew member of the who was killed during the Battle of Savo Island in August 1942.

 Service history

 Whitehurst (DE-634) was laid down on 21 March 1943 at San Francisco, California, by the Bethlehem Steel Co.; launched on 5 September 1943; sponsored by Mrs Robie S. Whitehurst, mother of Ensign Whitehurst and commissioned on 19 November 1943.

 World War II

 Following shakedown off the west coast, Whitehurst proceeded to Hawaii, arriving at Pearl Harbor on 4 February 1944.
 Underway for the Solomons on the 7th, she sailed via Majuro and Funafuti with and SC-502, escorting SS George Ross, SS George Constantine and SS Robert Lucas, arriving on 23 February at Espiritu Santo in the New Hebrides.